The termination of employment and resignation

 The end of the employment contract not only stems from unilateral termination by one of the parties.
 There are other conceivable ways in which the contract may be terminated: termination by mutual consent, definitive force majeure or the death of the worker.

-More information on the general conditions for dismissal and resignation is available on the FPS Employment, Labour and Social Dialogue website (in French).
+More information on the general conditions for dismissal and resignation is available on the Termination of an employment contract part of the FPS Employment, Labour and Social Dialogue website (in French).